Capitalize! The DisCon III Fan Fund

 Applications will be reviewed on a rolling basis beginning in March 2021 with priority given to those fans for whom DisCon III would be their first Worldcon and those with multiple barriers to attendance.
 Stipends will begin being awarded in late spring 2021, based upon funding availability within Capitalize!.

 DisCon III program staff will be consulted on all applications from potential program participants.
-Our goal is to have all applications responded to by the end of May 2021 to ensure adequate time for fans to make arrangements and for our program staff to complete the convention program.
+Our goal is to have all applications responded to in a timely manner to ensure adequate time for fans to make arrangements and for our program staff to complete the convention program.

 Q: Is my donation tax-deductible?